jcaillon/valet/README.md

 # valet

+⚠️ THIS IS A WORK IN PROGRESS, PLEASE WAIT FOR A FIRST RELEASE :)

 Valet is a wrapper around your bash scripts that provides an interactive menu, standard help output, auto parsing for options and arguments, a framework for approval testing, and so on...

 It works on **any Linux environment with bash** or on **Git bash for Windows**.